CT 4

 Route 4 Relocation Plans, Farmington

 In the 1960s, a few plans were floated for relocating Route 4, both to bypass downtown Farmington and to connect I-84 to a planned Route 10 freeway.
-Neither was done, though a freeway connector to Route 4 from I-84 Exit 39 was built in 1969.
+Neither was done, though SR 508, a freeway connector to Route 4 from I-84 Exit 39, was started in 1969 and extended in 1972.

-In 1963, the state proposed a four-lane expressway treatment, extending from I-84 exit 39 to proposed Route 10, slated for 1972.
+In 1963, the state proposed a four-lane freeway treatment, extending from I-84 exit 39 to proposed Route 10, slated for 1972.
 This was later cancelled.

 In 1968, the Route 10 freeway plan was still active, but a Routes 4 and 10 planning study had changed the proposed role of Route 4 to a two-lane controlled-access highway, bypassing Farmington Village to the south.
 Starting at the I-84 connector, the highway would connect with the Route 10 freeway and terminate at existing Route 4 (Collinsville Road) near Unionville.
 From east to west, the highway would have included: